Consolidated Statutes and Regulations

 Despite the foregoing, the Student Ombudsman may take up a complaint at any stage of the complaint examination procedure if the Student Ombudsman considers that intervention is necessary to prevent harm from being caused to the complainant.

 M.O.
 2009-01, s.
 8

-The Student Ombudsman may require the cooperation of any staff member of the school board whose expertise is considered necessary by the Student Ombudsman and may, with the authorization of the council of commissioners, call on an outside expert.
+The Student Ombudsman may require the cooperation of any staff member of the school service centre whose expertise is considered necessary by the Student Ombudsman and may, with the authorization of the council of commissioners, call on an outside expert.